i3status¶

 Available color directives are:

-is set to i3bar or none.
+output_formatis set to i3bar or none.

 - This option has no effect when

-It’s also possible to use the color_good
+It’s also possible to use the color_good, color_degraded, color_bad directives

-to define specific colors per module (module scope overrides general
+to define specific colors per module (module scope overrides general scope).

 If one of these directives is defined in a module section its value will override the

-value defined in the general
+value defined in the general section just for this module.

 Default Modules¶

-: This module gets the IPv6 address used for outgoing connections (that is, the best available public IPv6 address on your computer).
+IPv6: This module gets the IPv6 address used for outgoing connections (that is, the best available public IPv6 address on your computer).

 -